-After reaching out to Mr. Gombo on social media; what followed was a fascinating phone conversation about the game’s growth in one of the most remote corners of the world.
+I reached out to Mr. Gombo on social media.
+What followed was a fascinating phone conversation about the game’s growth in one of the most remote corners of the world.

 Gombo’s discovery of cricket was purely accidental.
 In 2005, he was visiting his wife in Australia where she was a student at Monash University.
 It was during that trip that he first encountered the game being played in beaches and neighbourhood parks, all over Melbourne’s suburbs.

 ‘I visited my wife when she was doing her master’s degree in Melbourne.
 We stayed for five years in Australia.
 It was the first time that I saw cricket.
 It reminded me of a similar game that we had played as children in Mongolia; a bat and ball game called Matka.
 We used to play Matka for hours at a time, on the streets with our neighbours and other kids.
 It was great fun.’

 It was not quite love at first sight, but Gombo’s interest was sufficiently piqued for him to spend hours researching the game online.

 ‘I talked to several Australians who told me that cricket is an ancient team game from England.
 I went home and searched on Google to retrieve all cricket information that I could find.’